junxit/us-congress-bills-117/bill.md

     - **(A)** *In general* The Director may make the reports submitted under paragraph (1) available on a public website determined by the Director.
     - **(B)** *Form* If the Director makes reports available under subparagraph (A), the reports shall be maintained as open Government data assets.
   - **(3)** *Federal Government and agency performance plans*
-    - **(A)** *Federal Government* The Director shall ensure that the information regarding the Federal Government performance plan and agency performance plans required to be made available under subsection (b) or (c) of section 1122 of title 31, United States Code, is treated as covered content and published (whether in paper or electronic form) using plain writing.
+    - **(A)** *Federal Government* The Director shall ensure that the information regarding the Federal Government performance plan and agency performance plans required to be made available under subsection (b) or (c) of section 1122subsection (a) or (b) of section 1115 of title 31, United States Code, is treated as covered content and published (whether in paper or electronic form) using plain writing.
     - **(B)** *Agency performance plans* Section 1115(b) of title 31, United States Code, is amended—
       - **(i)** in paragraph (9)(C), by striking “and” at the end;
       - **(ii)** in paragraph (10), by striking the period at the end and inserting “; and”; and